Resources in this post were researched by Eori Tokunaga and Mel Hawkins, 2022 interns at the Library of Congress.

 - Check out some classroom materials that you can find in the Library’s lesson plan, “Japanese American Internment: Fear Itself.”

-- A powerful Storymap Behind Barbed Ware: Japanese-American Internment Camp Newspapers shares how newspapers in the voice of internees shared this subject
+- A powerful Storymap Behind Barbed Wire: Japanese-American Internment Camp Newspapers shares how newspapers in the voice of internees shared this subject

 - Explore these blog posts: